google.com, pub-6989026767761931, DIRECT, f08c47fec0942fa0

 Final Verdict

 For viewers who enjoy grounded crime dramas rooted in investigation and strategy, Taskaree is a highly recommended watch.
+The series not only entertains but also provokes thought about the realities of crime and justice.

 Rating: ⭐⭐⭐⭐☆ (4/5)